At your service: become a tennis ball person | ExBulletin

 At your service: become a tennis ball person

-In the weeks leading up to the US opening, as preparations began in New York for America’s major tennis event, correspondent Mo Rocca went to see the athletes in training – running, rallying, rolling.
+In the weeks leading up to the US opening, as preparations began in New York for America’s major tennis event, correspondent Mo Rocca went to see the athletes training, running, rallies, rolling.
 These are the unsung heroes of tennis: the ball characters.

 For 22 years, Laray Fowler has been using time off from her day job to serve as a ball person.
 Rocca asked her, “Which do you prefer, the net or the baseline?”

-“I prefer any position on the field as long as I’m on the field,” she replied.
+“I prefer any position on the pitch as long as I’m on the pitch,” she replied.

 And how does she train?
 “You just have to make sure your body is in the best shape your body can be in,” Fowler said.
-“Cardio, yoga…your reflexes have to be on point.”
+“Cardio, yoga, your reflexes have to be at the right time.”

 Fowler is one of approximately 200 ball men working in the Open, ages 16 to 63, whose primary goals are: not to get noticed.